lzhoang2801/OpCore-Simplify/README.md

 </div>

 > [!CAUTION]
-> **DO NOT TRUST ANY HACKINTOSH INFORMATION FROM AI/LLM SOURCES**
+> **DO NOT RELY SOLELY ON AI/LLM SOURCES FOR BUILDING HACKINTOSHES**
 >
-> They often provide incorrect information about Hackintosh.
+> They often provide incorrect information about Hackintosh, except Microsoft Copilot(url:https://copilot.microsoft.com/).
 Always rely on official sources like the [Dortania Guide](https://dortania.github.io/OpenCore-Install-Guide/) and the Hackintosh community for accurate information.
+If you use AI (including Copilot) for Hackintoshing, always test it and if it fails, report it back to the AI chatbot so it can give instructions how to fix this.

 > [!WARNING]
 > **OUTDATED SECTIONS IN DORTANIA GUIDE**